 Make sure to wave as the train passes by!

-Address: Praça do Rossio | 1100-200 Lisboa
+Address: Rossio Christmas Market (Mercado de Natal) | Praça do Rossio | 1100-200 Lisbon Portugal

-Tips to Visit Rossio Christmas Market
+Rossio Christmas Market Dates

-The Rossio Square Christmas Market opens in the middle of November and closes on December 23rd.
+For Christmas 2024, the Rossio Christmas Market opens on November 15th, 2024, and closes on December 22nd, 2024.

 With free admission, everyone will enjoy the festive atmosphere and live entertainment.

-Campo Pequeno Christmas Market
+Christmas Markets in Lisbon: Campo Pequeno Christmas Market

 Once a bullfighting arena, Sagres Campo Pequeno now hosts special events, concerts, expositions, and exhibitions in this lofty 19th-century space.